lukasjarosch/godin-protobuf/README.md

 It's enforced by using uber's [prototool](https://github.com/uber/prototool) which also takes care of creating and generating the protobuf stubs.

+### Git hooks
+To setup the git-hooks, run `./scripts/install-githooks.sh` from the repository root.
+You can remove them by running `./scripts/uninstall-githooks.sh`.

 ### Quickstart
 You need to have *prototool* installed and set-up.